 Durham University, UK

 Prof. Karen Kilby is the Bede Chair of Catholic Theology at Durham University.
-A native of Connecticut, Prof. Kilby studied Mathematics and Theology at Yale and Cambridge, completing her Ph.D. on Karl Rahner under Kathryn Tanner and George Lindbeck.
-After holding a Gifford postdoctoral research fellowship at St. Andrews she taught at Birmingham, and then, since 2001, at Nottingham, where she also served for three and a half years as Head of the Theology and Religious Studies Department.
+A native of Connecticut, Prof. Kilby studied mathematics and theology at Yale and Cambridge, completing her Ph.D. on Karl Rahner under Kathryn Tanner and George Lindbeck.
+After holding a Gifford postdoctoral research fellowship at St. Andrews, she taught at Birmingham, and then, since 2001, at Nottingham, where she also served for three and a half years as Head of the Theology and Religious Studies Department.

-In her research and writing Prof. Kilby has engaged closely with two of the major twentieth century Catholic theologians, Karl Rahner and Hans Urs von Balthasar and is the author of three highly regarded monographs: Balthasar: a (very) Critical Introduction (Eerdmans, 2012); A Brief Introduction to Karl Rahner (SPCK, 2007); and Karl Rahner: Theology and Philosophy (2004).
-In addition to twentieth-century Catholic theology, Prof. Kilby is interested in a range of themes in systematic theology, including in particular the doctrine of the Trinity and the place of mystery in Christian thought.
-She served for a period as review editor of the International Journal of Systematic Theology, as one of the editors of the Cambridge Dictionary of Christian Theology (2011), and, from 2010-2012, as President of the Catholic Theological Association of Great Britain.
+In her research and writing Prof. Kilby has engaged closely with two of the major twentieth century Catholic theologians, Karl Rahner and Hans Urs von Balthasar, and is the author of three highly regarded monographs: Balthasar: a (very) Critical Introduction (Eerdmans, 2012), A Brief Introduction to Karl Rahner (SPCK, 2007), and Karl Rahner: Theology and Philosophy (2004).
+In addition to twentieth-century Catholic theology, Prof. Kilby is interested in a range of themes in systematic theology, including the doctrine of the Trinity and the place of mystery in Christian thought.
+She served for a period as review editor of the International Journal of Systematic Theology, as one of the editors of the Cambridge Dictionary of Christian Theology (2011), and, from 2010–2012, as President of the Catholic Theological Association of Great Britain.
 She has been a member of the Nottingham Diocese's Ecclesiastical Education Commission, and works, alongside Anna Rowlands, with CAFOD as part of its Theology Reference Group.

 Matthew M. Muller